Skip to main content

 What Are the Implications for Hormone Resistance Syndromes?

-The concept of is starkly illustrated by genetic resistance syndromes.
+The concept of receptor sensitivity is starkly illustrated by genetic resistance syndromes.
 For example, inactivating mutations in the AR gene cause androgen insensitivity syndrome, while mutations in the VDR gene lead to hereditary vitamin D-resistant rickets.
 These conditions highlight the absolute necessity of a functional receptor for hormone action.

 While most individuals do not have such dramatic mutations, there exist common genetic variations, or polymorphisms, in both the AR and VDR genes that can influence receptor function and, consequently, disease risk.
 For example, the length of a CAG repeat sequence in the AR gene can modulate its transcriptional activity, with shorter repeats generally associated with higher activity.
 Similarly, polymorphisms in the VDR gene have been linked to varying risks for certain conditions.